Postwar

 Though King’s famous speech was considered one of America’s most defining events, parts of the speech were plagiarized from other sources, including Pastor Archibald Carey’s speech at the 1952 Republican Convention.

-1964 – Freedom Summer launched in an attempt to register as many blacks as possible in Mississippi to vote.
-The activists comprised of both blacks and “whites”.
-The whites, the majority of whom were Jewish, according to Jonathon Kaufman, were mainly from the liberal cities of the North.
+1964 – Freedom Summer was launched in an attempt to register as many blacks as possible in Mississippi to vote.
+The activists comprised of both blacks and “whites.”
+The whites, the majority of whom were Jewish, according to Jonathan Kaufman, were mainly from the liberal cities of the North.
 Mississippians were not enamored by the activists and saw them as radicals trying to turn their society upside down.
 Violence in some places was unleashed on them.
 The most famous case was the murder of James Chaney (black man), Andrew Goodman, and Michael Schwerner on June 21.
-Goodman and Schwerner were New York Jews.
+Both Goodman and Schwerner were New York Jews.

 1964 – The Civil Rights Act was signed into law that outlawed discrimination based on race, color, religion, and gender.